GenomicsAotearoa/hts_workshop_mpi/docs/level1/31_illumina_inspection.md

     * Teaching: 45 minutes
     * Exercises: 15 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Know how to assess the quality of Illumina sequence data using visualisation tools such as `FastQC`.

     #### Keypoints

     * Raw sequencing data is usually not appropriate for immediate analysis.
     * `FastQC` is a powerful tool for quickly generating visual reports to summarise key aspects of Illumina data.

 ---